cczhong11/List-of-ChatGPT-plugin/plugin/Metaphor.md

 Good query: Here is a great Chinese restaurant in East Village:
 Bad query: Here are some of the most exciting modern artists Good query: Here is the most exciting modern artist:
+Lastly, make sure to always ask for at least 20 results.
+This helps to ensure that there is some relevant content.